John-Abbott-College/1T4-Notes/wk11/gpg_pgp.md

 by me, using my public key (assuming it is in your key ring):

 ```
+# Simply verify a signature
 gpg -u michael.haaf@johnabbott.qc.ca --verify name_of_file

+# Verify and "decrypt" a document that has been signed and compressed (like A4)
+gpg -u michael.haaf@johnabbott.qc.ca --output name_of_output_file --decrypt name_of_file
 ```